Hierarchical Reinforcement Learning for Air Combat at DARPA's AlphaDogfight Trials: Introduction

 \section{Introduction}

-The Air Combat Evolution (ACE) program, formed by DARPA, seeks to advance and build trust in air-to-air combat autonomy.
-In deployment, air-combat autonomy is currently limited to rule-based systems such as autopilots and terrain avoidance.
-Within the fighter pilot community, learning within visual range combat (dogfighting) encompasses many of the basic flight maneuvers (BFM) necessary for becoming a trusted wing-mate.
-In order for autonomous systems to be effective in more complex engagements such as suppression of enemy air defenses, escorting, and point protection, BFMs need to first be mastered.
-For this reason, ACE selected the dogfight as a starting point to build trust in advanced autonomous systems.
-The ACE program culminates in a live flight exercise on full-scale aircraft.
+\IEEEPARstart{T}{he} Defense Advanced Research Projects Agency's (DARPA) Air Combat Evolution (ACE) program, seeks to build and enhance trust in autonomy for air-to-air combat and ultimately culminated in a live flight exercise with full-scale aircraft.
+The AlphaDogfight Trials (ADT) were created as a precursor to the larger ACE program in order to minimize risk.
+For ADT, teams proposed algorithmic solutions for one-vs-one within visual range (WVR) air combat, which is also known as a \emph{dogfight}.
+Solutions submitted to ADT ranged from rule-based systems to end-to-end machine learning, and eight finalists were selected to perform on the program.
+Each team's solution was tested in simulated dogfights in a high-fidelity simulation environment that leveraged an F-16 flight dynamics model (FDM).
+Scrimmages were held against a variety of opponents including DARPA-provided agents exhibiting various behaviors (e.g., cruise missile-like behavior), other finalist's agents, and expert human fighter pilots.

-The AlphaDogfight Trials (ADT) were created as a precursor to the ACE program to mitigate risk.
-For ADT, eight teams were selected, with approaches varying from rule based systems to fully end-to-end machine learned architectures.
-Through the trials the teams were tested in 1 vs 1 simulated dogfights in a high-fidelity F-16 flight dynamics model.
-These scrimmages were held against a variety of adversarial agents: DARPA provided agents enacting different behaviors (e.g. fast level flight, mimicking a missile interception mission), other competing team agents, and an experienced human fighter pilot.
+In deployment, autonomous flight control software such as autopilots and terrain avoidance systems are currently limited to deterministic and rule-based approaches, which can be attributed to a general lack of trust in AI-based autonomy.
+Before any pilot can advance to more complicated missions such as suppression of air defenses, escorting, and point protection, they must first master the basic flight maneuvers required for WVR air combat.
+For this reason, ACE selected the dogfight as the starting point for developing trust in autonomous air-combat systems.

-In this paper, we will present the environment, our agent design, discuss the results from the competition, and outline our planned future work to further develop the technology.
-Our approach uses hierarchical reinforcement learning (RL) and leverages an array of specialized policies that are dynamically selected given the current context of the engagement.
-Our agent achieved $2^{nd}$ place in the final tournament and defeated a graduate of the USAF F-16 Weapons Instructor Course in match play (5W - 0L).
+In this article, we describe the simulation environment, the design and training of our agent, and the evaluation results showing the evolution of the agent ultimately submitted to the competition.
+Our approach uses hierarchical reinforcement learning (RL) that dynamically selects from a set of policies which are specialized for various aspects of an engagement.
+Our agent defeated a graduate of the United States Air Force (USAF) F-16 Weapons Instructor Course in match play with a perfect record (5 W - 0 L) and achieved $2^{nd}$ place overall in the final tournament.